ajinkyagorad/arduinoMegaDev/README.md

-# arduinoMegaDev
-using enc28j60 with arduino with atmel studio using arduino sketch serving data from sd card to local network
+# Ethernet using Arduino Mega and ENC28J60
+* Done in Arduino
+* Mega acts as a server serving the contents of SD card from music to even low res video stream.